Derby winner Medina Spirit collapses, dies in California

 AP Racing Writer

-Kentucky Derby winner Medina Spirit collapsed and died after a workout Monday at Santa Anita.
+Medina Spirit, a 3-year-old colt whose Kentucky Derby victory in May came under scrutiny because of a positive drug test, collapsed and died after a workout Monday at Santa Anita in Southern California.

-The 3-year-old colt trained by Bob Baffert had just completed five furlongs in his second workout since finishing second in the Breeders’ Cup Classic a month ago at Del Mar, according to Craig Robertson, Baffert’s attorney.
-Baffert said in a statment that the horse suffered a heart attack.
+Trainer Bob Baffert said in a statment that the horse suffered a heart attack.
+The colt had just completed five furlongs in his second workout since finishing second in the Breeders’ Cup Classic a month ago at Del Mar.

 “My entire barn is devastated by this news,” Baffert said.
 “Medina Spirit was a great champion, a member of our family who was loved by all, and we are deeply mourning his loss.
 I will always cherish the proud and personal memories of Medina Spirit and his tremendous spirit.”

-Santa Anita released a statment saying the track veterinary team took blood, hair and urine samples from Medina Spirit and sent them to the California Horse Racing Board.
+Santa Anita said in a statment that the track veterinary team took blood, hair and urine samples from Medina Spirit and sent them to the California Horse Racing Board.
 The colt will undergo a full necropsy, as required by the racing board, to try to determine the exact cause of death.

-Last Friday, Robertson released a statement saying that tests done by a New York lab have “definitely confirmed” Medina Spirit tested positive for the steroid — not through an injection but due to an ointment used to treat a skin rash.
+Last Friday, Craig Robertson, Baffert’s attorney, released a statement saying that tests done by a New York lab have “definitely confirmed” Medina Spirit tested positive for the steroid — not through an injection but due to an ointment used to treat a skin rash.

 The Kentucky Horse Racing Commission has been investigating the case, and has yet to hold a hearing that could possibly disqualify Medina Spirit.

-In the $6 million BC Classic, Medina Spirit couldn’t muster the necessary late kick to threaten winner Knicks Go.
+In the $6 million BC Classic last month, Medina Spirit couldn’t muster the necessary late kick to threaten winner Knicks Go.

 “I’m very proud of him.
 He ran a great race,” Baffert said last month.
 “To me, he’s the best 3-year-old.
 He showed it today.
 That’s what racing is all about, proving it on the racetrack.
 And he proved it today that he’s the real deal.”